-As I was wrapping up the fall shooting season, my last session was with these two lovebirds at Bluffers park.
+As I was wrapping up the fall shooting season, my last session was with these two lovebirds at Bluffers Park.
 I’ve lived in the city for over 7 years now and this is the first time I’ve had the chance to capture Scarborough Bluffs engagement photos.
 Why did I wait so long to go there?
-It’s a magical, beautiful and completely serene location.
-I’m not one for heights and truthfully, the bottom of the bluffs is the more beautiful location so that’s what we opted for for this session.
+I am a Toronto wedding photographer, right?
+So why did I take so long to get there!?!?
+It’s a magical, beautiful, and completely serene location.
+I’m not one for heights and truthfully, the bottom of the bluffs is the more beautiful location so that’s what we opted for this session.

 When your couple is as fun and relaxed as these two and when you’re in a beautiful location like Bluffers park, you can’t help but take our your trusty prism and create some fun and funky artistic images.

 As the sunset and the happy couple stole a few more smooches, I was so sad that the session was over and that my 2014 fall season was wrapping up.
 Lucky for me, I get to post some awesome photos AND I get the privilege of working with these two again this summer.
 I sure do love my job!